stackitcloud/stackit-cli/docs/stackit_ske_kubeconfig_create.md

   Create a kubeconfig for the SKE cluster with name "my-cluster" in a custom filepath
   $ stackit ske kubeconfig create my-cluster --filepath /path/to/config

+  Get a kubeconfig for the SKE cluster with name "my-cluster" without writing it to a file.

 ```

 ### Options

 ```
+      --disable-writing     Disable writing to the kubeconfig file.
   -e, --expiration string   Expiration time for the kubeconfig in seconds(s), minutes(m), hours(h), days(d) or months(M).
 Example: 30d.
 By default, expiration time is 1h
       --filepath string     Path to create the kubeconfig file.
 By default, the kubeconfig is created as 'config' in the .kube folder, in the user's home directory.
   -h, --help                Help for "stackit ske kubeconfig create"